appacademy/may-21-module-3-notes/week-09/day-04/study-guide.md

     - data can be accessed by all clients
     - persists until deleted by the server
     - data must be requested by the client and sent as a response by the server
+    - can restrict information to be sent to the client
 - use the "Application" tab in the Developer Tools to read/manipulate the different client storage options